Skip to content

 Some properties of a model are not displayed in the Properties tab:

-• Protected parameters, variables and components.
-When something is declared as Protected it means that the model developer has actively chosen to hide the parameter/variable/component.
+• protected parameters, variables and components: When something is declared as protected it means that the model developer has actively chosen to hide the parameter/variable/component.
+Furthermore, it is not allowed to reference them outside of this class.

-• Final parameters.
-When a parameter has been set as final it means that it cannot be changed.
-The user may choose to display final parameters in Settings.
-For most users keeping the default option to hide parameters set as final is a good choice as helps to condense the parameter list highlighting only the important ones.
+• final parameters: When a parameter has been set as final it means that it cannot be changed.
+You may choose to display final parameters in Settings.
+For most users, it is a good choice to keep the default final option for hiding parameters, as it helps to condense the list of parameters and highlight only the important ones.

 Properties Attributes